apache/flink/docs/dev/table/functions/udfs.md

 tableEnv.sqlQuery("SELECT a, word, length FROM MyTable LEFT JOIN LATERAL TABLE(split(a)) as T(word, length) ON TRUE")
 {% endhighlight %}
 **IMPORTANT:** Do not implement TableFunction as a Scala object.
 Scala object is a singleton and will cause concurrency issues.

+Please note that POJO types do not have a deterministic field order.
+Therefore, you cannot rename the fields of POJO returned by a table function using `AS`.

+By default the result type of a `TableFunction` is determined by Flink’s automatic type extraction facilities.
+This works well for basic types and simple POJOs but might be wrong for more complex, custom, or composite types.
+In such a case, the type of the result can be manually specified by overriding `TableFunction#getResultType()` which returns its `TypeInformation`.

+The following example shows an example of a `TableFunction` that returns a `Row` type which requires explicit type information.
+We define that the returned table type should be `RowTypeInfo(String, Integer)` by overriding `TableFunction#getResultType()`.

+{% highlight scala %}
+class CustomTypeSplit extends TableFunction[Row] {
+  def eval(str: String): Unit = {
+    str.split(" ").foreach({ s =>
+      val row = new Row(2)
+      row.setField(0, s)
+      row.setField(1, s.length)
+      collect(row)
+    })
+  }

+  override def getResultType: TypeInformation[Row] = {
+    Types.ROW(Types.STRING, Types.INT)
+  }
+}
+{% endhighlight %}

 </div>

 <div data-lang="python" markdown="1">